Drama and Production BA (Hons)

 What is special about this course?

 The course combines theoretical, practical and performance-based approaches, along with a programme of master classes, workshops and performances delivered by professionals working within the industry.
 You will be encouraged to develop your own professional network and will benefit from the programme’s connections with theatre practitioners and arts centres in the region.
-This will give you fantastic access to a variety of placements and touring opportunities, as well as supporting you beyond the course and onwards onto your chosen path.
+This will give you fantastic access to a variety of placements and performance opportunities, as well as supporting you beyond the course and onwards onto your chosen path.

 - Theoretical, practical and entrepreneurial approaches to performance

-- Showcase tour of final year work
+- Showcase of final year work

 - Placement opportunities and connections via the programme’s network of theatre practitioners